Nitya-Somani/Namaste-React/README.md

 🌐 Important: CORS Extension 🌐 - To enhance your experience on TastyFood, please consider enabling a CORS extension in your browser.
 This will allow our live API from Swiggy to function seamlessly.

-🤝 Contributing
-We welcome contributions!
-If you'd like to contribute to TastyFood , please feel free to contribute it .

 🙌 Acknowledgments
 We'd like to thank the following libraries and tools that made TastyFood possible: